paulicm-UCD/gene_networks_stroke/README.md

 and Whole Blood (WB) Weighted Gene Co-Expression Network Analyses (WGCNA) Networks for Carmona-Mora et al’s “Monocyte, Neutrophil and Whole Blood Transcriptome Dynamics Following Ischemic Stroke” publication.
-This study analyzed changes in the dyamics of the peripheral blood transcriptome of human Ishcemic Stroke patients.
+This study analyzed changes in the dynamics of the peripheral blood transcriptome of human Ischemic Stroke patients.
 If this script is used, please cite the above paper.

 # Running the Script

 Study analyses were run using Microsoft R Open 4.0.2

-By default, the script has the required parameters to recreate the MON Network.
-Commented in are the parameters required to generate the NEU and WB networks (only two places need modification: beta1 and kCut).
+By default, the script has the required parameters to recreate the MON (monocyte) Network.
+Commented in are the parameters required to generate the NEU (neutrophil) and WB (whole blood) networks (only two places need modification: beta1 and kCut).
 Various output files will also need name changes (“DynamicsOfIS\_MON\_Network” to “DynamicsOfIS\_NEU\_Network”, etc).
 Input data file name will need to be modified.